Nate Lowe Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The Padres pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Padres have a 3.81 team ERA that ranks third among all league pitching staffs.
+- The Padres have the second-ranked team ERA across all league pitching staffs (3.78).

-- Padres pitchers combine to surrender 117 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Musgrove (9-3) is looking for his 10th win when he takes the mound for the Padres in his 17th start of the season.
-He's put together a 3.25 ERA in 91 1/3 innings pitched, with 92 strikeouts.

-- In his most recent outing on Sunday against the Detroit Tigers, the right-hander tossed six innings, giving up three earned runs while surrendering seven hits.
+- His most recent time out was on Tuesday against the Pittsburgh Pirates, when the righty threw 4 1/3 innings, surrendering seven earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.